 If you look at this data, you can begin to divide your space based on usage in a pie graph.
 Now think about each of those slices as the approximate size of each room based on your usage.
 Do you really want half of your house to be a bedroom?
 How much space do you need to sleep?
 Maybe you can size that down and redistribute that space to another room.
 Another option is to consider a murphy bed or lofted bedroom.
-The loft, such as in the Elm, Cypress or Linden, is NOT included in the total square footage.
+The loft, such as in the Elm, or Cypress is NOT included in the total square footage.
 This is why many Tiny House RVs have a lofted bedroom.

-So let’s consider a Cypress 24, which has 172 square feet of interior living space, NOT including the lofted bedroom.
+So let’s consider a tiny house which has 172 square feet of interior living space, NOT including the lofted bedroom.
 If you eliminate the bedroom, and redo your calculations based on the remaining 8 hours of interior space usage (because in your 24 hour day we assume you’ll be in the lofted bedroom for 8 hours and outside for 8 hours), your chart looks something like this:

 Now we can divide up the 172 square feet of the Cypress 24 to calculate the spacial usage of each room.

 Kitchen: 25% / 43 square feet